kasrad/ex-marketo/README.md

 - Since Date
 - Column with Filter Values *Denotes the column in the input file that contains the values you want to filter for*
 - Field to filter on *Denotes the field in the API to filter on*
+- How many days back you want to go? *Alternative to Since Date.
+The Until Date is automatically set to current date if this field is used.

 ## Endpoints
 - extract_leads_by_ids